herbs

 - True Greek oregano dark green leaves with white flowers.

-- Parsley, Starke Petroselinum crispum
+- Parsley, Triple curled Petroselinum crispum

 - Triple curled.
 Intense curled leaves make exceptionally beautiful garnishes.
 Plants grow in compact mounds for easy bunching and attractive, uniform appearance.
 Mild flavor, good yield, and holds well.